devExcale/acsai-obsidian/Linear Algebra/Sets.md

 # Sets
----

-A set is a collection of omogeneous elements, with no order and every elements is unique in the set.
+A set is a collection of homogeneous elements, with no order and every elements is unique in the set.
 A set can have finite or infinite elements.

 ## Defining a set